Islamic criminal jurisprudence: Classification of crimes

+Classical jurists discussed not whether the person who did not pray should be killed or not, but what class of punishment was the punishment given, such as hudud or tazir, and also the situation of apostasy of him or her, which led to secondary consequences such as the confiscation of the property of this person after the killing and the burial of his or her body in a Muslim cemetery according to Islamic traditions.
+Even if today's dominant understanding defines the abandonment of worship as sinfulness and does not approve of giving worldly punishment for them, in governments under sharia, their testimony against a devout Muslim may not be accepted, they may be humiliated and barred from certain positions because of this tag.

 Hudud

 Traditional Islamic jurisprudence divides crimes into offenses against God and those against man.
 The former are seen to violate God's hudud, or 'boundaries'.
 These punishments were specified by the Quran, and in some instances by the Sunnah.

+Hudud laws prescribe fixed punishments for between five and seven types of crimes, depending on the particular school of thought.
 The offenses incurring hudud punishments are zina (unlawful sexual intercourse), unfounded accusations of zina, consuming intoxicants, highway robbery, and some forms of theft.
 Jurists have differed as to whether apostasy and rebellion against a lawful Islamic ruler are hudud crimes.

 Hudud punishments range from public lashing to publicly stoning to death, amputation of hands and crucifixion.
 Hudud crimes cannot be pardoned by the victim or by the state, and the punishments must be carried out in public.
 However, the evidentiary standards for these punishments were often impossibly high, and they were infrequently implemented in practice.
 For example, meeting hudud requirements for zina and theft was virtually impossible without a confession, which could be invalidated by a retraction.
 Based on a hadith, jurists stipulated that hudud punishments should be averted by the slightest doubts or ambiguities (shubuhat).
 The harsher hudud punishments were meant to deter and to convey the gravity of offenses against God, rather than to be carried out.

 During the 19th century, sharia-based criminal laws were replaced by statutes inspired by European models nearly everywhere in the Islamic world, except some particularly conservative regions such as the Arabian peninsula.
 The Islamic revival of the late 20th century brought along calls by Islamist movements for full implementation of sharia.
 Reinstatement of hudud punishments has had particular symbolic importance for these groups because of their Quranic origin, and their advocates have often disregarded the stringent traditional restrictions on their application.
 In practice, in the countries where hudud have been incorporated into the legal code under Islamist pressure, they have often been used sparingly or not at all, and their application has varied depending on local political climate.
 Their use has been a subject of criticism and debate.